Museum Studies

 Skills and Careers Information

 This programme supports a recognised profession internationally, one that has a strategic role in state policy on cultural heritage and tourism.
-Graduates will acquire a systematic and critical understanding of museum practice and theory.
-They will have acquired direct experience of practices, procedures and policies in the contemporary museum, and apply a critical awareness of current issues in the field (including professional ethics) to best professional practice.
-At an applied level the student will acquire an awareness of all that is involved in the design and management of modern museums.
+Our graduates acquire a systematic and critical understanding of museum practice and theory.
+On this programme you will have acquired direct experience of practices, procedures and policies in the contemporary museum, and will apply a critical awareness of current issues in the field (including professional ethics) to best professional practice.
+At an applied level you will also acquire an awareness of all that is involved in the design and management of modern museums.